rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 # Version History

+* 8.0.1 - Updated SDK to the latest version | Fixed issue where triggers were failing due to `SSL Verify`
 * 8.0.0 - Updated to the latest SDK version | Updated dependencies to the latest version | Added new connection parameter `SSL Verify`
 * 7.0.2 - `Scan Completion` - Update query outputs to match schema types
 * 7.0.1 - `Scan Completion` - Update query outputs to match schema names